emqx/cloud-docs/en_US/deployments/tls_ssl.md

 ## Create Self-Signed TSL/SSL Certificate

-The following intructions guide you to create self-signed TSL/SSL certificates.
+The following instructions guide you to create self-signed TSL/SSL certificates.
 You can also watch [Create a self-signed TLS/SSL certificate tutorial](https://www.youtube.com/embed/kYL0pQ0GC3k/?autoplay=1&null) for each step of the setup.

 ::: tip Prerequisite